nlflint/AD325/AVLSet/readme.txt

 What did you learn from this work?
 How will you approach the next programming assignment differently?
 I learned that when I haven't wrapped my head around a concept, like double rotations, that I really need to put in the time to understand it on pen and paper first, before digging into it.
 If this happens again, I will make sure I fully understand the concept before I start trying to write unit tests.

 What are some ways to test the well-formedness of the input string for the Lukasiewicz methods?
+The only idea I can come up with is to do the verification as the tree is being constructed.
+For example, if the recursion returns to the root node, and there are items left in the scanner, then there was a problem.
+Or, if the scanner runs out of items before returning to the root node, then there was a problem.